 So what do I need to do?

-Secondly, the shareholders will need a good shareholders’ agreement to implement this – the terms of it need to include:
+Secondly, the shareholders will need a good shareholders’ agreement to implement this.
+The terms of it need to include a requirement:

-- a requirement for the parties to hold life insurance cover and to have the policies set up as cross-life policies via the trust;
+- to have the policies set up as cross-life policies via the trust;

-- a requirement that the deceased’s shares are offered for sale to the other shareholder(s) at the value of the life policy’s proceeds; and
+- that the other shareholder(s) get the right to buy the deceased’s shares.
+The price would be the value of the life policy’s proceeds; and

-- a requirement that the surviving shareholder(s) use the life policy’s proceeds to buy those shares.
+- that the surviving shareholder(s) use the life policy’s proceeds to buy those shares.

 To set up such an arrangement, simply get in touch with us at Legalo.